To the man I overheard criticizing the women coming forward about sexual harassment,

 “Yeah, I mean, these women can’t have it both ways”.

 I got my drink, walked back up to my office and sat at my desk, seething over what I just heard.
 Instead of stewing in my anger, I decided to write you this letter in the hopes that you, or someone who shares your mindset, might read it and reconsider your views.
 Or, to put it simply, I want to tell you why you’re wrong (and that’s putting it nicely).

 I was sexually harassed by my former boss many years ago.
 I didn’t say anything and did my best to ignore it while I concentrated on my job.
 Does that mean I didn’t have a problem with it?

-During my time at his company I got a promotion, a raise and several achievements I proudly put on my resume.
+During my time at his company I got a promotion, a raise and achieved several professional accomplishments I proudly put on my resume.
 Are you saying I used the harassment to climb the corporate ladder?

-I decided to eventually come forward about my ordeal and sued him.
+I decided to eventually come forward about his actions and sued him.
 Do you think I got it both ways?

 And to the woman who has found herself in the same situation I was once in, please know there is no perfect way to handle sexual harassment.
 The only hope is to make the best out of a debilitating situation, and I have no doubt that is whatever you are doing now.
 I cannot say what the best course of action is for you because it’s different for everyone, but some day you will have the opportunity to speak out about what happened.
 It doesn’t matter when, but the important thing is that you do.